intel/BDTK/docs/syntax-support.rst

 6 SELECT DISTINCT
 --------------------------------------

-Mainstream databases such as Spark and Presto will transform 'SELECT DISTINCT' sql to 'GROUP BY' sql on the logical plan level.
+Mainstream databases such as Spark and Presto will transform 'SELECT DISTINCT' sql to 'GROUP BY' sql when do optimization on logical plan.

 Spark: